KyleKing/recipes/docs/seafood/salmon_baked_with_asparagus.md

-# Baked Fish and Asparagus
+# Salmon Baked with Asparagus

 <!-- {cts} rating=5; (User can specify rating on scale of 1-5) -->